nimrossum/adrob/notes.md

 - The exam is oral where we talk about the project
 - Some questions about the topics covered in the course

-## Origin of Robotics
+## Origin of Robots

 - Rossum's Universal Robots (1920)
 - Robbie (1939)
 - Runaround (1942)

-Asimov's laws of robotics:
+## Asimov's laws of robotics:

 1. A robot may not injure a human being or, through inaction, allow a human being to come to harm.
 2. A robot must obey the orders given it by human beings except where such orders would conflict with the First Law.
 3. A robot must project its own existence as long as such protection does not conflict with the First or Second Law.

+## Robots in movies

 In most movies, robots are evil.
 Like the Terminator.
+However, they can also be good, like Wall-E and R2D2.

+They are also highly sophisticated.

+In reality, robots are not that sophisticated (yet).

+They are mostly about automation and making things easier.

 ## Robots from the Industrial Revolution